 - Your adviser can help you to determine the right type and level of insurance for you. - In addition, they will assist with your application, and help you monitor and retain the right insurance as your life changes.

-• The Insurer is responsible for managing your policy and for being there to pay claims if the unexpected happens.
+- The Insurer is responsible for managing your policy and for being there to pay claims if the unexpected happens. - The Insurer is Westpac Life Insurance Services Limited ABN 31 003 149 157, AFSL Number 233728.